sorcero/go-cat/README.md

 ======
 [![Go Reference](https://pkg.go.dev/badge/gitlab.com/sorcero/community/go-cat.svg)](https://pkg.go.dev/gitlab.com/sorcero/community/go-cat)

-`go-cat` is a Go command line tool which helps to keep a track of infrastructure across multiple clouds in a single git repository.
+`go-cat` is a Go command line tool which helps keep track of infrastructure across multiple clouds in a single git repository.
-It helps to add multiple components with their API endpoints, with the time it was last deployed on, and the commit SHA.
+It helps manage multiple components with their API endpoints, with the time they were last deployed on, and the commit SHA.
 This makes tracking huge infrastructure trees easier on the long run.

-The project is in early alpha, and under active development.
+The project is in early alpha and under active development.

 Installation ✨
 ---------------